 A: Nope.
 This is the third course objective: data science is a team sport.
-I am not asking you to become extroverts or to change your attitude towards people: I am asking you to make team work... work.
+I am not asking you to become extroverts or to change your attitude towards people: I am asking you to make teamwork... work.
+If this isn't your cup of tea, then this course is not for you.
+It's as simple as that.
+No hard feelings.